 With Whom We Share Your Information

 Other users.
-Our Services display information contained within your Personal Data like your name, team name, and email address to other users in places like your user profile and sharing notifications.
+Our App displays information contained within your Personal Data like your name, team name, and email address to other users from your organization in places like your user profile and sharing notifications.
 When you register your account with an email address on a domain owned by your employer or organization, we may help your team members find you and your team by making some of your basic information—like your name, team name, and email address—visible to other users on the same domain.
 This helps us show your teams you can join, and helps other users share files and folders with you.